luapower/luapower-all/luajit.md

 #### Linux and OSX

-The luajit wrapper sets TERRA_PATH just like it sets LUA_PATH, so terra files are searched for in the same directories as Lua files.
+The luajit wrapper sets TERRA_PATH similar to how it sets LUA_PATH, so terra files are searched for in the same directories as Lua files.

 [glue.bin]:     glue#bin
 [glue.luapath]: glue#luapath
 [glue.cpath]:   glue#cpath
+[fs.exedir]:    fs#exedir